wallacy-io/extension-example/README.md

 You can follow the WalletConnect documentation for implementation example for React, Vue, Svelte...

 ## Connect to Wallacy manually

+You can visit [CodeSanbox](https://codesandbox.io/p/sandbox/pedantic-banach-cjy8lp) to see full example.

 ```ts
 interface EIP6963ProviderInfo {